Proposal for a Soundsystem Co-operative

 Membership

-Membership would be £100 for individual per year
+Membership would be £10 per month.

 Subsequent membership after the initial setup of the co-op would require an interview and a vote by current members.